Vasili Kulkov: International career

 Kulkov made his debut for the Soviet Union on 26 April 1989, in a 1990 FIFA World Cup qualifier against East Germany.
 Despite playing regularly for the national team for several years, he did not participate in any major tournament: in 1990, he was not selected for the final stages in Italy, and missed UEFA Euro 1992 (with CIS) and 1996 due to injury.

 Before the 1994 FIFA World Cup, several Russia players, including Kulkov, signed a letter demanding that team manager Pavel Sadyrin resign.
 The coach did not and the player refused to participate.

+Coaching career

+Following his retirement from playing, Kulkov had some spells in coaching, notably assisting countryman Anatoliy Byshovets at Marítimo in 2003.
+Six years later he moved to Spartak Moscow's reserves, in the same capacity.